 But if you are making a blog, then you’ll want to see that every reader stays at least a minute or 2 before disengaging.
 The longer they stay, the better your website (to that particular person or audience) and the more likely they are to trust you and buy from you.

 best copywriters in Calgary come in peace.

 Maybe you’ve heard that the longer the sale drags on the less likely they are to buy.
 While this is true; we wouldn’t have things like FOMO (fear-of-missing-out) and scarcity of supply if it weren’t.
-The biggest difference is great companies don’t have to sell their product or service, because it is already in demand.
-According to the best copywriters in Calgary, standing on a mound of trust that’s been nurtured since the day that person whose problems you’re going to solve at a profit first found your expertise in the industry.
+The biggest difference is great companies don’t have to sell their product or service, because it is already in demand, standing on a mound of trust that’s been nurtured since the day that person whose problems you’re going to solve at a profit first found your expertise in the industry.

 “The reason engagement has not caught on like wild fire (except in white papers and analyst reports and pundit posts) is that it is a “heart” metric we are trying to measure with “head” data, and engagement is such a utterly unique feeling for each website that it will almost always have a unique definition for each and every website.” –Avinash Kaushik, author of Web Analytics: An Hour A Day

 What does engagement with your business look like?